 Where do we sleep?

 It is a 30-hour race, and it is expected that most of the runners will have a kip at some point.
 Again, this will be down to your own race strategy - do you run the full 30 hours to make the most of your time?
 Or will a good night's sleep help you run faster and make better navigational decisions (hint)?
 A sleep system is in your mandatory kit, and we strongly suggest that you bring along something better than the bare minimum - a warm sleeping bag, waterproof bivvy sac, and ground mat will be enough to keep you warm at night and stay fast and light on the trail.
 Scotland is blessed with the Right To Roam, so racers can sleep wherever they please, but please do follow the code and leave nothing but footprints.
-As no outside support is allowed, please note that runners cannot crash at a friend's house, nip back to their campervan, or stay in pre-booked hotels.
 There will be bothies on the course that we can highly recommend (but please don't disturb other bothy users if you're planning on a two-hour sleep at odd hours).

 Basically, find a patch to lie down on, or don't, but be respectful.